faassen/secretweblog_zola/content/posts/is-premature-optimization-the-root-of-all-evil.md

 slug = "is-premature-optimization-the-root-of-all-evil"

 [taxonomies]
-tags = ["planetpython optimization python javascript"]
+tags = ["planetpython", "programming", "python", "javascript", "rust"]
 +++

 Among programmers there is a saying: **premature optimization is the